 mKCP

 mKCP sacrifices bandwidth to reduce latency.
-To transmit the same content, mKCP generally consumes more data than TCP.
+To transmit the same amount of content, mKCP generally consumes more traffic than TCP.

-Make sure the firewall on the host is configured correctly.
+Please ensure that the firewall configuration on the host is correct.

 KcpObject

-KcpObject corresponds to the kcpSettings in the Transport Protocol,
+KcpObject corresponds to the kcpSettings item in the transport configuration.

 {